Being announced as one of the National Arts Festival Standard Bank Young Artists is one of the biggest accolades any local creative can ever dream of.

 As part of his award, Megan-Geoffrey performed at this year’s National Arts Festival in Makhanda (previously Grahamstown), in two recitals.

-“The programme included a mix of popular repertoire by composers such as Liszt, Rachmaninov, Debussy and more modern works by Carl Vine,” the former Riversdale-born Stellenbosch University graduate reveals.
+“The programme included a mix of popular repertoire by composers such as Liszt, Rachmaninov, Debussy and more modern works by Carl Vine,” the former Riversdale-born Stellenbosch University (SU) graduate reveals.